KANDERKJ/learning_python/README.md

-# TLG Python Fundamentals Cohort
+# Python Fundamentals

-python fundamentals: Python code
+Python fundamentals: Python code
 Contains scripts we are creating for this Python cohort.